7 Healthy Ideas to Enjoy Ramadan and Delicious Iftar Recipes

 Have your main meal during iftar in such a way that it includes healthy carbohydrates like rice, whole wheat flour preparations, proteins like lean meat, chicken, good fats from nuts like almonds, walnuts, and fiber-rich vegetables and fruits.
 For rice dishes, you can always opt for brown rice.

 We know, fasting for an entire day without even a drop of water can be tiring.
 But don’t become inactive.
 Make sure you go for some simple physical activities like walking after iftars.

 These will keep you full and prevent you from overeating.

 Also, wherever you can, try to add spices and herbs to your foods.
-These will add flavour as well as health.
+These will add flavor as well as health.